- Hypothermia Causes

 - Medical disorders:

-- Psychiatric illness: Mental disorders hamper with your ability to judge what is right for you, and hence, you may get stranded in cold conditions without taking adequate care of yourself.
+- Psychiatric illness: Mental disorders hamper your ability to judge what is right for you, and hence, you may get stranded in cold conditions without taking adequate care of yourself.

 If you find anyone affected with hypothermia, here are eight first-aid tips that you can follow until medical treatment is initiated: